dessalines/essays/buddhism/meditation.md

   - Or devotional practices.
 - Examine its drawbacks / dangers (three marks).
 Keeping us entangled in suffering, and not doing good for ourselves and others.
 - Forget or ignore.
 Think of other things: breathing.
-- Analyze it deeply, still it and slow it down, see its causes, and see how it causes suffering.
+- Stop, still it and and slow it down, see its causes, and see how it causes suffering.
 - Crush them, reject them, expell them, with teeth clenched and tongue against roof of mouth.

 ## List of cravings